indraniel/srasearch/README.md

 `srasearch` is using the [bleve][3] text indexing library for the underlying search engine.
 [BoltDB][5] is being used for bleve's underlying key/value store.

+All the dependecies to this app are stored within this repository and are managed by [godep][6].

 ## LICENSE

 ISC